-Such is the prior context, the context within which the origina l original statement was made and through which the meaning of the statement is determined.
+Such is the prior context, the context within which the original statement was made and through which the meaning of the statement is determined.
 But besides the prior context, there is also the subsequent context.
 For a statement may intend to settle one issue and to prescind from other issues.
-But settling the one does not pury burke the others.
-Us ua 11 y it contributes to a clearer grasp of the others and a more urgent pressure for their solution.
-According to Athanasius the council of Nicaea used a non-scriptural term to, a confession of faith, not to set a precedent, but to meet an emergency. twenty But the emergency lasted for thirty-five years and, Sintera years after it subsided, the first council of Constantinople felt it necessary to answer the question whther the whether only the Son or also the Holy Spirit was consubstantial with the Father.
-Fifty weine years later at Ephesus, it was necessary to clarify Nicaea by affirming that it was one and the same that was born of the Father and not made that was born of the Father and born of the Virgin Mary.
-Twenty-one years later it was necessary to add that one and the same could be both eternal and temporal, both immortal and mortal, because he had two natures.
-Over two centuries later there was added the further clarification that the divine person that had two natures also had two operations and two wills.
+But settling the one does not bury burke the others.
+Usually it contributes to a clearer grasp of the others and a more urgent pressure for their solution.
+According to Athanasius the council of Nicaes used a non-scriptural term is a confession of faith, not to set a precedent, but to meet an emergency.
+But the emergency lasted for thirty-five years and, Sitteen, years after it subsided, the first council of Constantinople felt it necessary to answer the question whiher the whether only the Son or also the Holy Spirit was consubstantial with the Father.
+Flifty Cive years later at Ephesus, it was necessary to clarify Nicasa by affirming that it was one and the same that had two natures also had two operations and two wills.
+Within this matrix